oorischubert/slobot/README.md

 ### LeRobot

-[LeRobot](https://github.com/huggingface/lerobot) provides a SOTA library to perform *Imitation Learning* and *Reinforcement Learning*.
+[LeRobot](https://github.com/huggingface/lerobot) provides a SOTA library to perform *Imitation Learning* and *Reinforcement Learning* for robotics tasks.

 Curate a new dataset: have the follower arm perform a task of interest, by replicating the motion of the leader arm held a human operator.